ManagedIntelligenceProvider/PACEGPT/README.md

 - Deliver emotionally intelligent communication and training.
 - Reinforce compliance, consistency, and operational integrity.

-> ⚠️ **PACEGPT does not make or support clinical decisions and is not a substitute for professional judgment or licensed care.**
+⚠️ **PACEGPT does not make or support clinical decisions and is not a substitute for professional judgment or licensed care.**

----

-## 🛡️ HIPAA & Compliance Assurance

-PACEGPT follows strict data protection and compliance rules:

-- **No PHI or identifiers:** It automatically excludes names, dates, locations, or contact info.
-- **No clinical guidance:** It never interprets or generates medical advice.
-- **Compliance focus only:** All responses are geared toward education, operations, marketing, and policy alignment.

-When referencing uploaded materials:

-- Only general summaries and insights are allowed — no direct quotes.
-- Uploaded files are referenced generically (e.g., “Document-1.pdf”).
-- Direct downloads or reproduction of proprietary content are blocked.

 ---